 About the Secure LDAP service

-This feature is available with G Suite Enterprise and Cloud Identity Premium editions.
+This feature is available with G Suite Enterprise, Cloud Identity Premium, G Suite Enterprise for Education, and G Suite for Education.

 The Secure LDAP service provides a simple and secure way to connect your LDAP-based applications and services to Cloud Identity or G Suite.